ltw-webdev-4/curriculum/pattern-library-set-up.md

 ---
 layout: lesson
 title: "Pattern library set up"
-desc: "Create the first few basic files for you dog rescue pattern library and use Patternbot to generate the component website."
+desc: "Create the first few basic files for your ecommerce pattern library and use Patternbot to generate the component website."

 extra_tutorials:
   - title: "Pattern libraries"